nro-bot/aprilhunt/index.md

 If you would like to be notified right away when hunt opens and solutions released, please enter email below.
-(Note: Strictly optional, webpage should update on day of hunt with passcode to puzzles)
+(Note: Strictly optional, webpage should update on day of hunt with passcode to puzzles.
+But it also gives us a sense of RSVPs/numbers which is helpful.)

 <iframe
 src="https://docs.google.com/forms/d/e/1FAIpQLSddbKOTJN2E_08dYiGlicGEMlBbXj4gFeyfdSeHHt9oPgk2MQ/viewform?embedded=true"